gvegayon/documentation-public/project_filesystem.md

 ## Backups

 There are no backups for either /scratch or /staging.
 Please keep additional copies of your important data to prevent accidental data loss.
+(If your PhD thesis relies on your data, keep at least tripple copies.)

 ## Installing software